anshnt/MSD_IA02/README.md

-# Java Microservices with Spring Boot and Spring Cloud 🍃☁️
+# Application Development using Microservices in Spring Boot and Spring Clould 🍃☁️

 This example is a microservices architecture built with Spring Boot, Spring Cloud, Eureka Server, and Zuul.